imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_MAX_ANIMATION_FRAMES`: the maximum of animated image frames to being processed.
 Default: `1`.

-**Note:** imgproxy summarizes all frames resolutions while checking source image resolution.
+**📝Note:** imgproxy summarizes all frames resolutions while checking source image resolution.

 imgproxy reads some amount of bytes to check if the source image is SVG.
 By default it reads maximum of 32KB, but you can change this: